 Fun and Inexpensive Outdoor Holiday Activities

 - Go Christmas Caroling – If you and your family like to sing, you can grab some neighbors and yourself and start singing Christmas carols around your neighborhood.
+(This was always one of my favorites, and I really miss it!)
 It’s such a blessing to anyone unable to leave their home to have a group of caring neighbors show up and spread some Christmas cheer!
 What better way to spread joy and the love of Christ than through singing?

-- Go To the Public Parades – Almost every community offers various public parades for many holidays.
+- Go To the Public Parades – A lot of communities offer various public parades for many holidays.
 Dress warm and bring hot cocoa or cider and a quilt to sit on.
-Glow in the dark stick or battery-powered Christmas lights can make fun parade accessories!
+Glow-in-the-dark stick or battery-powered Christmas lights can make fun parade accessories!

 - Decorate Your Home – One of my favorite Christmas traditions is pulling out our family’s holiday decor.
 We talk about the ornaments as we place them on the tree, reliving the memories of receiving each one.
 Some of the stories recalled during decorating are my favorite memories of raising my kids!
 Even the ones involving toppled trees and broken nativities…I’m sure your family has their own stories that are much funnier when retold!